 Oredev 2012 - Day 3

-My third and final day at Øredev 2012 offered some really nice talks, as well as a really crappy one.
+My third and last day at Øredev 2012 had some really nice talks, as well as a subpar one.

 Jonas Birgersson – Tailwind/Headwind in the pursuit of the Fibre to All

 Jonas was one of the Swedish IT Boom’s golden boys in the late 90s.
-I missed his talk, but will definitely watch it.
-He’s not afraid to go his own way, which is a fitting characteristic for this year’s rebel theme.
+I missed his talk, but will watch it.
+He’s not afraid to go his own way, which is fitting for this year’s rebel theme.

 Felix Geisendörfer – The Power of node

-Felix started developing node.js way back in 2009.
-He decided to ditch what tech he used before and went all in on node.
-Today, he clearly thinks that it was the right thing to do, despite being bleeding edge is sometimes exhausting.
+Felix started using node.js in 2009.
+He decided to ditch the tech he used and went all in on it.
+To him, it was the right thing to do, although the bleeding edge is sometimes exhausting.

 Felix’s talk was extremely entertaining.
-He used a Parrot AR drone 2.0, and used its open api to control it from a simple web page that he live-coded in node and express.
+He used a Parrot AR drone 2.0, and used its api to control it from a simple site that he live-coded in node and express.
 The page fetched and displayed sensor data and current controls from the drone, then posted new controls to the drone from a simple web-based UI.
-Using sockets to control the drone, he then sent it away to attack my colleague.
+Using sockets to control the drone, he made it attack.

-This was a fun talk, despite some network problems that also affected some other speakers (Øredev, please give the speakers a private network next year).
+This was a fun talk, despite some network problems that also affected other speakers.
+So Øredev, please give the speakers a private network next year.

 Gergely Orosz – Building Highly Successful Windows Phone Apps

-Unlike Johan Lindfors previous session, Gergely’s talk focused less on technology and more on strategy, so attending both was a perfect choice.
-His talk touched on design, content, quality and marketing, all of which were very interesting.
+Unlike Johan Lindfors previous session, Gergely’s talk focused less on tech and more on strategy.
+His talk touched on design, content, quality and marketing, all interesting topics.

-When designing for Windows Phone, Gergerly says that following the Microsoft design guidelines too strictly will not do you much good, since:
+When designing for Windows Phone, he thinks following the Microsoft design guidelines too strictly will not do you much good, since:

 • Clean Design mostly result in boring design